Agoric/documentation/main/zoe/api/zoe.md

 payments.
 The payout that users receive from Zoe will be in the form of an object with keywords as keys.
 Terms are the arguments to the contract, such as the number of bids an auction will wait for before closing.
 Terms are up to the discretion of the smart contract.
-We get back an invite (an ERTP payment) to participate in the contract.
+We get back a record of an invite (an ERTP payment) to participate in the contract and an instanceRecord so you have direct access to information such as the relevant instanceHandle.

 ```js
 const issuerKeywordRecord = {